SENSE-UGent/E_I002454_Geostatistics/README.md

 When you have taken these steps, you have a local copy of the notebook that you can run and edit.

 Guidelines adapted from P. De Smedt for ESS course.

+The notebooks mainly use the python package 'GeostatsPy':
+Pyrcz, M.J., Jo.
+H., Kupenko, A., Liu, W., Gigliotti, A.E., Salomaki, T., and Santos, J., 2021, GeostatsPy Python Package: Open-source Spatial Data Analytics and Geostatistics, DOI: /doi/10.5281/zenodo.13835444.

+The notebooks are mainly based on the demo notebooks from:
+Pyrcz, Michael J. (2021).
+PythonNumericalDemos: Educational Data Science Python Demonstrations Repository (0.0.1).
+Zenodo. https://doi.org/10.5281/zenodo.5564966

+The Jura dataset was taken from: Goovaerts P., 1997.
+Geostatistics for Natural Resources Evaluation.
+Oxford University Press.